Switching From an Interest Only to a Repayment Mortgage

 Remortgaging with a new lender

-If you are eligible to remortgage with your existing lender or a new provider, you may be able to benefit from a better rate of interest – particularly if your LTV has come down.
+Suppose you can remortgage with your existing lender or a new provider.
+In that case, you may benefit from a better interest rate – mainly if your LTV has come down.

 If affordability proves an issue, you could extend the term of your loan to make your monthly repayments more affordable.
 But bear in mind that this will increase the overall cost of borrowing.

-In some cases, your existing lender will not allow you to remortgage on interest-only so you’ll need to explore other options before your fixed term ends.
+Sometimes, your existing lender will not allow you to remortgage on interest-only, so you’ll need to explore other options before your fixed term ends.

-Remortgaging requires a full application so you will need to meet the lenders’ eligibility criteria and there are usually fees to pay.
-You can read up on the typical requirements in our guide to mortgage applications.
+Remortgaging requires a full application, so you will need to meet the lender’s eligibility criteria.
+There are usually fees to pay.
+Our guide to mortgage applications provides information on the typical requirements.

 Switch to a part-and-part mortgage